Husnafazal/ssi-ml-project/README.md

   }
 }
 Interpreting Results
-Class: "At Risk of SSI" or "Not at Risk of SSI" to indicate the model’s prediction.
+Class: "At Risk of SSI" or "Not at Risk of SSI", indicating the model’s prediction.
-Probability: A confidence score from 0 to 1, with values closer to 1 indicating higher confidence in the prediction.
+Probability: A confidence score from 0 to 1, with values closer to 1 indicating higher confidence.
 Deployment Plan
-This API is currently set up for local deployment and testing using Postman.

-Run the API on your local machine as described in the Setup and Installation section.
-Use Postman to send requests and view model predictions.
-In the future, the API could be deployed to a cloud hosting platform for remote access and integration with other applications.
+This API is currently set up for local deployment and testing.
+For broader deployment, consider hosting on a cloud platform to provide public access and allow integration with other applications.